 4. Choose the required mailboxes and then click Next.
 Choose the required mailboxes

-5. Enter the target Office 365 details (can delegate full access rights to the user) and then click Next.
+5. Enter the target Office 365 details (can delegate full access rights to the user) and click Next.
 Enter the target Office 365 details

 6. Apply different filters as required and then click Next.
 Apply filters